ameistad/haloy/README.md

 This will look for a Dockerfile in the same directory as your config file, build it and upload it to the server.
 This is the Haloy configuration in its simplest form.
 For all available options, see the full [Configuration Options](#configuration-options) table below.

 > [!TIP]
-> See [Architecture](#architecture) for detailed information on how the differents components work together.
+> See [Architecture](#architecture) for detailed information on how the different components work together.

 ## Multi-Server Deployments